 Craig D. Levey

 Craig Levey focuses his practice on employment and business matters, representing both individuals and companies.
-Craig litigates claims of discrimination, sexual harassment, retaliation, and wage & hour disputes, as well as partnership and fiduciary duty issues.
+Craig litigates claims of discrimination, sexual harassment, retaliation, wage & hour disputes, and whistleblower matters, as well as partnership and fiduciary duty issues.
 Craig drafts, reviews, and negotiates non-competition, non-solicitation, and severance agreements, and routinely counsels companies on all facets of the employer-employee relationship, including the drafting and implementation of company policies, procedures, and employee handbooks.

 Craig received his Juris Doctorate from New England Law | Boston, and his Bachelor of Arts from Hobart College.
 He is admitted to practice in the Commonwealth of Massachusetts, United States District Court for the District of Massachusetts, United States Supreme Court, and Province of Ontario.